realtime-storage-engine/flink-spillable-statebackend/README.md

 * Data flood caused by burst traffic.
 * Data accumulation caused by source malfunction.

-To resolve this problem, we proposed `SpillableKeyedStateBackend` to support spilling state data to disk before heap memory is exhausted.
+To resolve this problem, we proposed a new `SpillableKeyedStateBackend` to support spilling state data to disk before heap memory is exhausted.
 We will monitor the heap usage and choose the coldest data to spill, and reload them when heap memory is regained after data removing or TTL expiration, automatically.

-Similar to the idea of Anti-Caching approach [1] proposed for database, the main difference between supporting data spilling in `HeapKeyedStateBackend` and adding a big cache for `RocksDBKeyedStateBackend` is now memory is the primary storage device than disk.
+Similar to the idea of [Anti-Caching approach](http://www.vldb.org/pvldb/vol6/p1942-debrabant.pdf) proposed for database, the main difference between supporting data spilling in `HeapKeyedStateBackend` and adding a big cache for `RocksDBKeyedStateBackend` is now memory is the primary storage device than disk.
 Data is either in memory or on disk instead of in both places at the same time thus saving the cost to prevent inconsistency, and rather than starting with data on disk and reading hot data into cache, data starts in memory and cold data is evicted to disk.

-More details please refer to [FLIP-50](https://cwiki.apache.org/confluence/pages/viewpage.action?pageId=125307861), and we are upstreaming the work in [FLINK-12692](https://issues.apache.org/jira/browse/FLINK-12692)
+More details please refer to [FLIP-50](https://cwiki.apache.org/confluence/pages/viewpage.action?pageId=125307861), and the upstreaming work is in progress through [FLINK-12692](https://issues.apache.org/jira/browse/FLINK-12692).

-## Building
+We setup this repository as a preview version for those who want to try it out before Apache Flink officially supports it.

+## How to build the binary

-Only support Flink 1.10.x and later releases.
+Please note that we only support Flink 1.10.x and later releases.

-Builds for Flink 1.10.x releases
+You can use the below commands to build a binary to run with Flink 1.10.x releases:

 ```
 git clone https://github.com/realtime-storage-engine/flink-spillable-statebackend.git